MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 ## Enable viewer mode with Group Policy

-To enable viewer mode for unlicensed users in your organization with Group Policy, apply the following policy settings:
+To enable viewer mode for unlicensed users in your organization with Group Policy, do the following:

-- Under User Configuration\Policies\Administrative Templates\Microsoft\Office\Licensing Settings, set viewermode to "1"  to enable viwermode.
-(To disable, set viewermode to "0".)
+- Enable the **Viewer Mode** policy setting.
+You can find this policy setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

-- Under Configuration\Policies\Administrative Templates\Microsoft\Office\16.0\Common, set autoorgidgetkey to "0".
-By setting to 0, you ensure that Office is not automatically activated with federated organization credentials.
+- Disable the **Automatically activate Office with federated organization credentials** policy setting.
+You can find this setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Subscription Activation.
+By disabling this setting, you ensure that Office is not automatically activated with federated organization credentials.

 The Administrative Template files (ADMX/ADML) for this policy setting are available here(https://www.microsoft.com/en-us/download/details.aspx?id=49030)

 ## Considerations when using viewer mode

-- Wiewer mode is currently supported for Word, Excel, and PowerPoint.
+- Viewer mode is currently supported for Word, Excel, and PowerPoint.
 We are aware of known issues with Project and Visio.
 For information about how to exclude applications when deploying, see [here](https://docs.microsoft.com/en-us/DeployOffice/configuration-options-for-the-office-2016-deployment-tool#excludeapp-element)
 - Updates, such as new features and security updates, are still applied when Office is in viewer mode.
 - For information about the availability of Version 1902 or later in the update channels for Office 365 ProPlus, see [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
 - The Activate Product button under File > Account is hidden when Office is in viewer mode.